0xF331-D3AD/blog/Content/ctf/tryhackme/Sakura.md

 # Sakura Room

-This is yet another OSINT challenge - we have to find out everything about hackers, using only an svg image that they left behind
+This is yet another OSINT challenge - we have to find out everything about hackers, using only a svg image that they left behind

 ---